He looks pretty harmless now, but like Chinggis Khan, Vlad the Impaler's savagery lingers on in the folk memory many centuries after his time

 This was built in 1642.
 I only remembered this because it was the year Abel Tasman was out discovering Tasmania

-The village is dominated by this Church Tower
+| The town is dominated by this Medieval Clock Tower |

-The houses here have very thick walls and doors
+| The houses here have very thick walls and doors - I consider this defensive architecture - perhaps by a people conquered too often |

-And sometimes little wine cellars like this
+| And sometimes little wine cellars like this |

-A series of low archways in the city wall led down to the rest of the town
+| Low archways lead down to the rest of the town |

-It may have been my imagination, but it seemed to me that the townsfolk still lived in fear and looked over their shoulders as they went about their work.
+| It may have been my imagination, but it seemed to me that people still lived in fear and were always looking over their shoulders as they went about their work |

 The place where every one goes expecting to see Vlad's Castle is just south west of Brasnov, one of the larger towns.
 This is a very well preserved mediaeval castle built by the Teutonic Knights in 1212 to protect Brasnov from invasion from the South.
 Although Vlad was known as Count Dracul (originally meaning Dragon, but later Devil) and was indeed very active in Brasnov and nearby Rasnov, impaling left and right - merchants here mostly (did they sell him shoddy goods?), he did not as far as anyone knows bite people in the neck, drink their blood or live in the famous Bran Castle.
-The reason it became known as Dracula's Castle and became so popular, is because of Bram Stoker's book, a book that sold more copies than any other book with the exception of the Bible, and who probably drew inspiration from visiting this place.
-The story of Vampires is an amalagm of several folk tales in which there is one grain of truth.
-A woman, not a man did apparently partake of her victim's blood and was walled up alive for her trouble.
-As I said, these were cruel times.

-Coming to the hostel in Brasnov late at night, provided just the right atmosphere for visiting Bran Castle, thought by many (erroneously) to be the home of Dracula
+| Coming to the hostel in Brasnov late at night, provided just the right atmosphere of dread for visiting Bran Castle |

-Bran Castle is photogenically perched high on a cliff overlooking the Carpathian Mountains and has walls 3.3m thick
+| Bran Castle is photogenically perched high on a cliff overlooking the Carpathian Mountains and has walls 3.3 m thick |

 The nice thing about Bran Castle is that it was lived in by members of the Royal Family until quite recently, before being turned into a museum.
 This means that not only is it very well maintained, but you do get an idea not so much how it would have looked in its day, but how you might do up your next your next draughty castle, should one come your way.

-The interior is quite cosy
+| The interior is cosier than you'd expect quite cosy |

-A sleeping chamber, though I imagine it may have looked a little different when it was a batchelor pad run by armed knights.
-One of the towers still has 'murder holes' for pouring boiling pitch
+| A sleeping chamber, though it may have looked a little different when it was bachelor pad occupied by armed knights.
+One of the towers has "murder holes" for pouring boiling pitch |

-Huge ceramic stoves to keep the place warm
+| Huge ceramic stoves provide central heating and little niches to keep extra warm |

-I don't even know this couple's names
+| I didn't even catch this lovely couple's names |

 This was mostly beautiful forested and mountain country - Siebenburgen in German - which means something like seven castles, but I'm fairly certain there were more as they could be seen on every hill.
 It has such a romantic ring, though the reality was probably very different.
 So much for heading off in the morning.
 Hans the Dutch hostel owner invited me to come along with him and his friend Susannah, to do a bit more castle viewing, seeing I was so taken with them.
 It was in the right direction and afterwards I planned to keep going, though I ended up staying another night.

-Susannah and Hans took me castle crawling
+| Susannah and Hans who took me on a castle crawl |

-A lake on the way to Corvinius castle
+| A lake on the way to Corvinius Castle |

-It's hard to imagine the scale of this enormous castle or the splendid view it gives over the surrounding countryside
+| It's hard to convey the scale of this enormous castle or the splendid view over the surrounding countryside |

-That night, not having the courage to try some of the other local specialities such as the Pie of Innards with Brains - though it looked nice, going by in its little pot with a pastry crust on top, I tried the spicy bean soup which was very similar to Hungarian Goulasch soup except for the beans and the next morning I was on my way.The nice thing about Villa Teillor (info@sibiutravelershostel.com)
+That night, not having the courage to try some of the other local specialities such as the Pie of Innards with Brains - though it looked nice, going by in its little pot with a pastry crust on top, I tried the spicy bean soup which was very similar to Hungarian Goulash soup except for the beans and the next morning I was on my way.The nice thing about Villa Teillor where I stayed, was that not only was it the cheapest hostel in town, but that it included breakfast as well.

 Then it was off back to Austria, first with Manelo an Italian, next came Bris a Hungarian, who took me almost to the Romanian Border and then there was Valentin, a Romanian en route to Italy, who took me all the way to Budapest and shared his homegrown feast of chicken, eggs, homemade cheese and a big punnet of strawberries with me.
 Luckily I still had bread, olives, capsicum and grapes to contribute, so it wasn't all one way.
 He also insisted on giving me lots of food for the journey.